iron-io/docs/mq/3/gettingstarted/index.md

 {% endhighlight %}

-If you watch the dashboard as you send that command, you'll see the message being removed in the realtime data graph.
+If you watch the dashboard as you send that command, you'll see the message being removed in the realtime data graph.<br>
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/postPop.png' style='width: 400px;'>